Sign in to your account

 No, fasting is not required before the RBS (Random Blood Sugar) test.
 This test can be done at any random time.
 However, it is essential to inform your doctor about any medications or supplements you are taking, as certain medications may interact with test results.
 Your doctor will guide you if any temporary adjustments are needed before the test.

-• The RBS (Random Blood Sugar) is done by collecting a small amount of blood from a vein, usually in the arm.
+• The RBS (Random Blood Sugar) test is done by collecting a small amount of blood from a vein, usually in the arm.

 • The procedure is quick, minimally invasive, and generally causes only slight discomfort.